copyme/copyme.github.io/_pages/about.md

 # Page Under Construction!

-Currently, much of the information is outdated!

-Currently, I am affiliated with Inria Sophia Antipolis — Méditerranée ([TITANE team](https://team.inria.fr/titane/team/)).
-My research at Inria is focused on the problems identified by the [BIM2TWIN project](https://bim2twin.eu/).
-These include but are not limited to quality assessment of elements built on construction sites in using sensing technologies and geometry processing.
-My supervisonr at Inria is [Pierre Alliez](https://team.inria.fr/titane/team/pierre-alliez/).
+I am an associate professor at ESIEE Paris (Gustave Eiffel University), and a co-coordinator of the CS and Applications (FI) apprenticeship program.
+My current research at ESIEE is focused on problems related to geometr and its applications in, e.g., construction industry and digital twins.

-Before I started working at Inria, I was affiliated with the Technion - Israel Institute of Technology, where I worked in the group of [Mirela Ben-Chen](https://mirela.net.technion.ac.il/) on problems related to geometry processing.
+Before joining ESIEE I worked on the [BIM2TWIN](https://bim2twin.eu/) project at Inria Sophia-Antipolis in TITANE, the team of [Pierre Alliez](https://www.inria.fr/fr/pierre-alliez), and before that I was affiliated with the Technion - Israel Institute of Technology, where I worked in [Mirela Ben-Chen](https://mirela.net.technion.ac.il/)’s group on problems related to geometry processing.

 My Ph.D. dissertation—which I prepared under the supervision of [Yukiko Kenmochi](http://igm.univ-mlv.fr/~kenmochi/) and [Pascal